-As part of the screening process, environmental authorities4 were notified that a submission or observation in relation to whether the Strategy would, or would not, be likely to have significant effects on the environment may be made to the Council.
-Responses to the screening notices were received from the Department of Housing, Local Government and Heritage (which was an acknowledgement without specific comments) and from the Environmental Protection Agency (the issues raised in which are responded to on Table 1.1 below).
+As part of the screening process, environmental authorities4 were notified that a submission or observation in relation to whether the Plan would, or would not, be likely to have significant effects on the environment may be made to the Council.
+One response to the screening notices was received from the Environmental Protection Agency (the issues raised in which are responded to on Table 1.1 below).

-Table 1.1 Environmental Protection Agency SEA Screening Submission and Responses
+Table 1.1 SEA Screening Submission and Responses